freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/introduction/overview.md

 ## Audience

 This documentation is mainly aimed at table creators ("authors").
-Since it covers table scripting as well, it also contains code-related documentation.

 VPE is currently not in a state where it is usable by the general public ("players").
 Documentation about how to setup VPE to play will follow at a later stage.